duygudogan1/kodluyoruzilkrepo/README.md

 # Contributing

 ### Pull requests are accepted.
-For big changes to please open a issue regarding the change.
+For big changes please open a issue regarding the change.

 # License